Alfred D. Boyer Stadium

 Alfred D. Boyer Stadium is a baseball venue in Macomb, Illinois, United States.
-It is home to the Western Illinois Leathernecks baseball team of the NCAA Division I Summit League.
+It is home to the Western Illinois Leathernecks baseball team of the NCAA Division I Ohio Valley Conference.

 The stadium opened on May 6, 2006 and has a seating capacity of 500.
 The stadium is named for Alfred D. Boyer, Western Illinois Class of 1972, whose $150,000 donation allowed the facility to be built.
 The venue features a press box, chairback seating, a Daktronics scoreboard, and 60-foot-long dugouts.